Walking around everywhere at all hours, was just something I did. It used to drive my parents nuts.

 I mean I would walk through The Old City in Jerusalem, totally alone.
 Generally I felt safe, except for the occasion a bunch of guys had gathered behind me, telling me I had dropped something.
 I probably had, but there was no way I was headed back into their little throng, to collect whatever it was.

-When Jill Meagher was murdered, it had really made me think about the way I had lived my life.
+When Jill Meagher had been murdered, it had really made me think about the way I had lived my life.
 I would have probably walked those fateful few hundred metres home unaccompanied too, just as she had.

 However, I had nonetheless found myself trapped in a situation (my relationship) which was very unsafe and I was not dealing with a stranger in a dark alleyway.
 My faith in God took a serious hit.
 I know I would never have survived without him watching over me but it had damaged my trust.